 The CWP programme is a response to the target for offering an evidence based intervention to 70,000 more children and young people annually by 2020, by training up 1700 new staff in evidence based treatments, outlined in Implementing the Five Year Forward View for Mental Health.

 Providers (NHS, Local Authority and Voluntary Sector) and CCGs are invited to create 4 (or more depending on funding confirmation) new CWP training posts, which will come with resource to provide intense supervision and support.

 Each site will also recruit up to two ‘CWP Supervisors and Service Development Leads’ to oversee the work of the CWPs within the service.

-CWPs will undertake certificate level training for 1 year, hosted by either University College London (UCL) or Kings College London (KCL), anticipated to begin in March/April 2018 and subject to confirmation from HEE.
+CWPs will undertake postgraduate certificate level training for 1 year, hosted by either University College London (UCL) or Kings College London (KCL).

 The CWPs will be trained over the course of a year to offer brief, focused evidence- based interventions in the form of low intensity support and guided self-help to young people who demonstrate mild/moderate: